 How Important are the Odds?

-The odds simply tell you how often you can expect to win if the accuracy of your bet selection is no better than random.
+The odds only tell you how often you can expect to win if the accuracy of your bet selection is no better than random.
 If you apply advantage play methods that use physics to predict the winning number, then the odds change, although generally the player edge becomes the focus.
+The odds of winning do not tell you how profitable bets are, because the house edge is the same for all bets.

 The House Edge